debrfon/Web-Foundations-Module-4/README.md

 Step One: We're just starting our journey into Javascript, but there are already some areas that could use further investigation.
 On your own, research the `Math` object.
 You learned about a couple of the properties of the Math object today, read up on two more.
 Write them here and explain what they do:

 Property One: [Write Your Answer Here]
+Math.round()  returns the value of x rounded to its nearest integer

 Property Two: [Write Your Answer Here]
+Math.sqrt()   returns the square root

 Step Two: We learned a little bit about `reserved keywords`, these are keyword that Javascript has already assigned values to.
 This means that we can not use these words when creating variables (words like let, const, and var).
 On your own research reserved keywords.
 Find a list, pick three and write them below.
 Then, speculate on what they are used for.
 Why would these specific words be reserved?

 Word One:
+continue: this statement breaks one interation in a loop and if the specified condition occurs it continues with the next iteration in the loop
 Word Two:
+final:  used to declare variables as always remaining the same value of reference.  classes cannot be subclassed if this variable is in use
 Word Three:
+export: used when creating modules to export live binding to functions, objects or primitive values

 ### In Your Own Words

 An impactful technique in learning something new is attempting to reiterate the concepts you just learned from memory in your own words.
 This allows you to highlight areas you are not comfortable with and could study on a little more.
 We'll start this exercise off pretty simply.
 Just remember that this is merely an exercise, there are no right or wrong answers here.
 Please answer the following question in your own words:

 1. What _is_ a string?
 Try to be as descriptive as possible.
+A string is a group of letters or numbers that are enclosed in "" and are taken as a literal entity.  can include spaces
 2. What _is_ a variable?
 Try to be as descriptive as possible.
+A variable can mean anything that has a value assigned to it.
+It is a named storage for data.
+It must be unique for the code to work
 ### Complete the Assignment

 Once you are completed with all of the above exercises, find the Folder `Web-Foundations-Module-4-main` in your Finder or My Computer.
 Right-click on the folder and select "Compress Web-Foundations-Module-4-main".
 This will create a .zip file.
 Upload this .zip file to Canvas.